iiEvee/Lookbayan/README.md

 🎯 Objective

-To provide a centralized and efficient solution for both travelers and travel agencies—promoting transparency, convenience, and innovation in travel booking and management.
+To provide a centralized and efficient solution for both travelers and travel agencies promoting transparency, convenience, and innovation in travel booking and management.

 🛠️ Technologies Used